russelsantos19/100-days-of-code/r1-log.md

 ### R1D71
 I add the optional owner name input and ownership-date dropdown input to the component.
 So the component now had two date-dropdown input.

+### R1D72
+I finalized the code, design, and form validation of the profile creation page.
+It's great to learn about setCustomValidity, and pattern attribute in #HTML.
+It makes custom form validation easier by using only HTML.